Starting a retail store or boutique—and ensuring that it succeeds—is a major undertaking. One of the biggest factors is the cost.

 When you research wholesalers and manufacturers, you may find that not all pricing will be completely transparent until you’ve signed a contract.
 If you don’t know the exact prices of the items you want, you can use an estimated markup to back into the rates you’re likely to see from your distributors.
 For example, if you know the sweaters you want to sell normally retail for $20, you can assume that with a 25% margin, you’ll be able to purchase them from the manufacturer for $15.

 Marketing, promotion and PR spending will be an important part of your beginning budget.
 Your exact spending will depend on the strategies you have in mind, but here are a few areas you should consider:

 Social media management

 Social media can open up additional revenue streams and bring new customers to your door or website.
 You can post organic or “free” content to your channels, or post paid advertisements to a targeted audience.
 If social media isn’t your thing or is too time intensive, consider outsourcing these tasks to a social media manager.
-The average hourly rate for a social media manager in the U.S. is USD $21 per hour and CAD $27 per hour in Canada, not including the budget you’d need for any paid ad campaigns.
+The average hourly rate for a social media manager is $26/hour, not including the budget you’d need for any paid ad campaigns.

 Additionally, to take advantage of Instagram’s built-in shopping features, we suggest looking for a retail POS system that will help you import your product catalog onto the platform.